mikeshulman/narya/README.md

 5. `import FILE`

-   Execute the file at location `FILE`, which must be specified as a double-quoted string (either absolute or relative to the location of the current file), and import its definitions and notations into the current namespace.
-The commands in `FILE` do not have access to any other definitions except those from other files that it `require`s, and the definitions and notations from files `require`d by `FILE` are not imported into the current namespace (unless those files are also `require`d by the current file).
-No file will be executed more than during a single run, even if it is `require`d by multiple other files.
-Circular dependencies are not allowed.
+   Add the extension `.ny` to the double-quoted string `FILE`, execute the file at that location (either absolute or relative to the location of the current file), and add its definitions and notations to the current namespace.
+That is, the disk file *must* have the `.ny` extension, whereas the string given to `import` must *not* have it; this is because in the future the string given to `import` will be a more general "library identifier" in the [bantorra](https://redprl.org/bantorra/bantorra/index.html) framework.

-   The syntax and behavior of this command is very likely to change in the future, as we add support for library resolution and namespace management.
-The present version is just a stand-in that gives low-level access to the primitive "loading a file from the filesystem" functionality.
+   The commands in `FILE.ny` cannot access any definitions from other files, including the current one, except those that it imports itself; and the definitions and notations from files imported by `FILE.ny` are not added to the current namespace (unless it also imports those files directly).
+No file will be executed more than once during a single run, even if it is imported by multiple other files.
+Circular imports are not allowed.

 6. `quit`